joshuanapoli/casements/README.md

 Casements
 =========

-The casements library provides adapts a few bits of the Win32 API for C++.
+The casements library adapts a few bits of the Win32 API for C++.
 The Casements interface avoids the need to include the troublesome Windows.h header in application code.
 The application should add [casements/include](include) to its list of include paths.
 Source files are under the [casements/src](src)